V-Cent/TTE/docs/tech/todps2.md

 ## Glitches

 In this section, we have a group of glitches and a small description on how to replicate/explain them.
-In this section, you will not find glitches that are currently useful for Combat, this is found on the next segment.
+In this section, you will not find glitches that are currently useful for combat, this is found on the next segment.

 ### Out of Bounds and Sequence Breaks